(Updated upto July 4, 2014)

-A. Where the JV/WOS has been established through a SPV, all funding to the operating subsidiary should be routed through the SPV only.
-However, in the case of guarantees to be given to the first level step down operating subsidiary of the SPV, these can be given directly by the Indian Party provided such exposures are within the permissible financial commitment of the Indian Party.
+A. Where the JV/WOS has been established through a SPV, all funding to the operating step down subsidiary should be routed through the SPV only.
+However, in the case of guarantees to be given on behalf of the first level step down operating subsidiary, these can be given directly by the Indian Party provided such exposures are within the permissible financial commitment of the Indian Party.

 Q.37.
 Can the shares of a JV/WOS abroad be pledged for the purpose of financial assistance?

 A. The shares of a JV/WOS can be pledged by an Indian Party as a security for availing fund based or non-fund based facility for itself or for the JV/WOS, from an authorised dealer/ public financial institution in India or from an overseas lender, provided the overseas lender is regulated and supervised as a bank and the total financial commitments of the Indian party remains within the limit stipulated by the Reserve Bank for overseas investment from time to time.

 Q.38.
 What are the obligations of the Indian party, which has made direct investment outside India?

 A. An Indian Party will have to comply with the following: -